AI Answering Service For Veterinary Clinics

 It uses your clinic-approved questions to gather context and escalates only when your protocol says it should.

-Book, route, or build a clean callback path
+Book, hand off, or build a clean callback path

 Bookable calls move toward the calendar.
 Requests that need staff review arrive with a usable summary instead of a bare missed call.